-Following a review of the candidate's Personal Profile, the bishop will decide if the candidate should proceed to an interview.
+Following a review of the candidate's application for ministerial credentials the bishop will decide if the candidate should proceed to an interview.
 If married, the candidate's spouse will be encouraged to attend the interview.
 During the interview, conversation will occur regarding the doctrine, core values, perspectives, and polity of BIC U.S. Particular attention will be given to issues of concern or uncertainty regarding the candidate's understanding of, and agreement with, these items.
 Together, the bishop and the candidate will discern if the candidate is ready to proceed in the credentialing process and to be recommended for a three-year provisional license.
-If the sense is that the candidate should proceed, the candidate will sign a statement indicating his or her understanding of and compatibility with the BIC U.S. Articles of Faith and Doctrine, core values, and positions, and willingness to serve under the polity of the Church as expressed in the Manual of Doctrine and Government.